August 6, 2020

 Harry finds Julie and the pair warn her grandparents of the impending danger.
 They then find out that Wilson is gone, leaving them without a means of meeting the others at the airport.
 The pair set off through the streets of Los Angeles and Harry begins to wonder if he’s played the role of Chicken Little.

 With the sun rising and more of the city’s inhabitants begin to wake, panic escalates.
-As Harry and Julie rush towards salvation, they’re met with rising chaos in the streets.
+As Harry and Julie rush toward salvation, they’re met with rising chaos in the streets.
 Civilization is unraveling at a frightening speed.

 Why You Should Watch

-If you have any interests in films depicting nuclear conflict, this is definitely one worth checking out.
+If you have any interest in films depicting nuclear conflict, this is definitely one worth checking out.
 The tonal shift once Harry answers the fateful call can be jarring but the film ultimately pays it off.

 Edwards and Winningham do very well in their roles.
 The rest of the cast can be hit or miss, though the acting never diminishes the experience.
 The biggest shortcoming is that De Jarnatt’s script is so ambitious that the film’s $3.7 million budget proved inadequate.